mariovallereyes/twitter-bookmark-manager/twitter_bookmark_manager/00_instructions/04b_bookmark_ingestion.md

 ### **Process Flow**
 1. **File Upload**:
-   - JSON file is uploaded via the web interface
+   - JSON file is uploaded via the web interface to `api_server.py`
    - Stored temporarily in `temp_uploads/`
    - Validated for structure and content